 - Free contributor’s copy of the publication

 Since 2012, TBL has hosted literary contests for short stories, flash fiction, poetry.
-We have continued that tradition with F(r)iction, and added an annual creative nonfiction category!
+We have continued that tradition with F(r)iction, and added a creative nonfiction category!

 Short Story: $1000